fathiabdelmalek/fathiabdelmalek/README.md

 **Welcome to my profile!**

 _I'm Fathi Abdelmalek from Algeria._
-_I'm a computer science student with Bachelor's Degree._
+_I'm a computer science student with a Master's Degree._
 _I'm a full-stack developer with **Django** and **React**._
-_Currently learning to walk in ML/DL without falling on my bottom._
 _Open to collaborating on interesting and innovative projects._

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/fathi-abdelmalek)